Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Validation

 \subsection{Event Selection}

 Events near the AV will have a larger number of paths that have large incident angles at the scintillator-water interface.
 This will mean the angle of refraction will be large and even may undergo total internal reflection which are both not modelled well by the straight line time of flight calculations.
 Therefore, a fiducial cut is made to remove events near the AV with a reconstructed radius (with respect to the centre of the PMTs) greater than \qty{4}{\metre}.
 Additionally, \ce{^{210}Po} rates are higher near the top of the detector on the AV edge, so the cut makes the event distribution more uniform.
 Since this cut relies on a position reconstruction that is itself reliant on a previous PMT timing calibration, this might raise a concern of a possible bias being introduced.
-However, MC studies, in which initial systematic reconstruction biases in the fiducial volume selection as large as \qty{20}{\centi\metre} were introduced, indicate that the potential impact on derived time calibration constants is minimal, resulting in a final reconstruction bias of $<\qty{8}{\milli\metre}$.
-In standard calibrations we expect a bias of around \qty{10}{\centi\metre} in magnitude.
+To test the sensitivity of the calibration to this, MC studies were performed in which an imposed initial $z$ bias in the fiducial volume selection as large as \qty{20}{\centi\meter} were introduced.
+This lead to a $z$ timing bias of \qty{80}{\pico\second} in magnitude comparing the top and bottom of the detector.
+The largest reconstruction bias from this timing bias would be achieved if only hits from the top and bottom of the detector were used in reconstruction leading to a $z$ bias of $\qty{80}{\pico\second} \times v_\mathrm{eff} / 2 \sim \qty{8}{\milli\metre}$ with effective speed of light $v_\mathrm{eff} \sim \qty{200}{\milli\meter\per\nano\second}$.
+In standard laserball calibrations we expect a bias of around \qty{10}{\centi\metre} in magnitude.
 If desired, even this could be eliminated with iteration.